 Phone: (574) 631-5537

-Khatiwada holds a Ph.
-D. in rural sociology with a specialization in community development from the University of Missouri, a master’s in rural sociology and environmental science from the University of the Philippines, a bachelor’s in agriculture from Tribhuvan University in Nepal, and a graduate certificate in geographic information systems (GIS) from the University of Missouri.
+Lila holds a Ph.
+D. in rural sociology specializing in community development from the University of Missouri and a master’s in rural sociology and environmental science from the University of the Philippines Los Baños.
+He also received a bachelor’s in agriculture from Nepal’s esteemed Tribhuvan University.
+Lila’s skill set is bolstered by a graduate certificate in geographic information systems (GIS) from the University of Missouri.